ALL THE TIME IN THE WORLD

 They looked toward the door, shocked.
 “What?!
 The guy that just left?”

 I think some of us would have recognized him with the beard, maybe, and a little more weight, but he was coming off of a grueling split with his wife and the pain and stress had taken their toll.

 When Rene found out that the guy he had ejected from the table for six was Dan Fogelberg, he was mortified.
 Putting his hand to his cheek he gasped, “I threw Dan Fogelberg out of the restaurant!”
 But that was the rule: seating in the cafe was limited, so if you wanted to sit and listen, you had to order food.

-When Karen went to take Dan’s order, he said he just wanted a glass of wine.
-She explained the house rule, saying that if it was a two-top she could overlook the rule but since he was at a table for six, she couldn’t.
-When he tried to negotiate she had gone to Rene.
-As I replayed everything, my mind added things up logically, if erroneously:
+When Karen had gone to take Dan’s order, he said he just wanted a glass of wine.
+She explained the house rule.
+When he tried to negotiate she went to Rene.
+As I replayed everything later, my mind added things up logically, if erroneously:

 Didn’t order dinner.